 The founder of Price Club, which later merged with Costco, Sol Price revolutionized consumer buying habits through a membership club model that provided greater value at a reduced cost to his customers.
 He was known especially for the care and dignity with which he treated his employees, and for viewing himself as the trustee and fiduciary of his customers.

 Equally important, Sol Price worked tirelessly to provide opportunities for families in low-income urban areas by employing all the primary fields of the school: public administration, public policy, nonprofit leadership, health policy and administration, urban planning, and real estate development.
 And, he acted to change national public policies in Washington, D.C.

 Sol’s son, Robert Price, readily recognized the powerful combination that our primary fields of study, working together, bring to addressing the needs of our communities, our country, and the world.
 Our naming gift reflects a remarkable alignment between the legacy of Sol Price and the mission of this school.

 SOL PRICE CENTER FOR SOCIAL INNOVATION

-The gift also establishes the Sol Price Center for Social Innovation to advance ideas, strategies, and practices that enhance the quality of life for people in urban communities.
+The gift also established the Sol Price Center for Social Innovation to advance ideas, strategies, and practices that enhance the quality of life for people in urban communities.

-City Heights is a ready test-bed to engage students and faculty across disciplines.
-By combining the rich sources of academic knowledge and expertise from our school with the on-the-ground efforts of Price Charities, the Sol Price Center for Social Innovation will define the best models for creating a better quality of life in the new ‘urban century.’
+The City Heights community engages students and faculty across disciplines.
+By combining the rich sources of academic knowledge and expertise from our school with the on-the-ground efforts of Price Philanthropies, the Sol Price Center for Social Innovation defines the best models for creating a better quality of life in the new ‘urban century.’